kabragaurav/BillingSystem/README.md

 - An invoice is printed only when PayStatus for all transactions is SUCCESS.
 - Payment can fail due to cancelled by user, rejected by bank (daily limit, suspected theft, insufficient balance) or errored due to incorrect details.
 - As soon as invoice is generated, using customerId, details are sent over SMS/WhatsApp/Email.
+- Max size of String and max size and type of Blob.